-- filing of an application for authorization; - initial case management hearing and request for leave to bring motions such as leave to examine the representative plaintiff and for leave to adduce relevant evidence or a motion raising jurisdictional issues; - oral arguments contesting the application to authorize the bringing of a class action (the Code of Civil Procedure specifically provides that applications for authorization can only be contested orally); and if granted, - giving of notice of authorization and running of the opt-out period; - filing of a motion to institute class proceedings; - · documentary and oral discovery; - filing of a statement of defence; - trial of the common issues; and - determination of any individual issues on individual causation damages; and - The Code of Civil Procedure clearly provides that the existence of parallel class actions in other jurisdictions does not constitute automatic grounds for the stay or discontinuance of the Québec proceedings.
+- filing of an application for authorization; - initial case management hearing and request for leave to bring motions, such as leave to examine the representative plaintiff, and for leave to adduce relevant evidence or a motion raising jurisdictional issues.
+Note that as it concerns multi-jurisdictional class actions, the Code of Civil Procedure is clear to the effect that this does not constitute an automatic ground for the stay or discontinuance of the Québec proceedings;

+- oral arguments contesting the application to authorize the bringing of a class action (the Code of Civil Procedure specifically provides that applications for authorization can only be contested orally); and, if granted, - giving of notice of authorization and running of the opt-out period; - filing of a motion to institute class proceedings; - documentary and oral discovery; - filing of a statement of defence; - trial of the common issues; and - determination of any individual issues on individual causation and damages.

-In Québec, the representative plaintiff is not required to file an affidavit in support of the application for authorization for the filing of a class action.
-The application for authorization states the facts giving rise to the proceeding, specifies the nature of the litigation for which the authorization is sought and describes the group on behalf of which the representative plaintiff intends to act.
+In Québec, the representative plaintiff is not required to file an affidavit in support of the application for authorization the filing of a class action.
+The application for authorization states the facts giving rise to the proceeding, specifies the nature of the litigation for which the authorization is sought and describes the group on which the representative plaintiff intends to act.
 The facts alleged are deemed to be prima facie true.
-The representative plaintiff only bears the lower burden of "demonstration", not the burden of proof based on the preponderance of evidence typically applicable in civil actions.
+The representative plaintiff only bears the lower burden of demonstration, not the burden of proof based on the preponderance of evidence typically applicable to civil actions.

-At the authorization stage, the defendant does not have the right to file a formal, written contestation of the motion, as it can only be contested orally.
+At the authorization stage, the defendant does not have the right to file a formal, written contestation to the motion, as it can only be contested orally.
 However, the judge may allow some evidence to be submitted.
-In Québec there is normally no discovery at the authorization stage.
+In Québec, there is normally no discovery at the authorization stage.
 Nevertheless, the court may use its discretion to allow appropriate evidence, which may include an examination of the representative plaintiff.
-The defendant must specify the content and objective of the evidence they seek and the examinations they want to conduct.
-The judge will allow the motion where he or she determines that the evidence is relevant for determining the criteria for authorizing the class action.
+The defendant must specify the content and objective of the evidence they seek, and the examinations they want to conduct.
+The judge allows the motion where he or she determines that the evidence is necessary to evaluate whether the authorization criteria are met.

-As in the other provinces, the judge hearing the motion will issue a written decision as to whether to authorize the bringing of the action as a class proceeding.
+As in the other provinces, the judge hearing the motion issues a written decision as to whether to authorize the bringing of the action as a class proceeding.
 If the class action is authorized, the judgment granting the motion:

-- describes the class whose members will be bound by any judgment; - identifies the principal questions to be dealt with collectively and the related conclusions sought; - orders the publication of a notice to the members; and - specifies the date after which a member can no longer request exclusion (opt out) from the group.
+- describes the class whose members will be bound by any judgment; - identifies the principal questions to be dealt with collectively and the related conclusions sought; - orders the publication of a notice to the members and specifies the date after which a member can no longer request exclusion (opt out) from the group.